odoo/owl/doc/component.md

   always return true.
 This is an optimization, similar to React's `shouldComponentUpdate`.
 Most of the time, this should not be used, but it can be useful if we are handling large number of components.

-- **`updateProps(nextProps)`**: should not be called manually, except on the root component.
-This method is only supposed to be called by the framework whenever a parent is rerendered.

 - **`updateEnv(nextEnv)`**: update the environment of a component and all its children.
 This forces a complete rerender.
 For example, this could be useful if we have a `isMobile` key in the environment, to decide if we want a mobile